metamorph-inc/openmeta-mms/docs/pet/pet_advanced_topics.rst

 Therefore, it is generally good practice to *rescale* or *normalize* Design Variables with ranges that differ by several orders of magnitude (or more).

-*E.g. in the car example above, the user could rescale the tire radius Design Variable (+ associated Optimizer Constraint - this is a constrained optimization problem!) to vary from 130 to 170 units and the weight Design Variable (+ associated Optimizer Constraint!) to vary from 320 to 420 units.
+*For example, in the car problem above, the user could rescale the tire radius Design Variable (+ associated Optimizer Constraint - this is a constrained optimization problem!) to vary from 130 to 170 units and the weight Design Variable (+ associated Optimizer Constraint!) to vary from 320 to 420 units.
 The user could